GopalaKrishnaChaitanyaY/Gramener-Product-Excercise/README.md

 Checking all the features, ‘Father edu’ stands out first with much higher score than the second most influency feature.

 2. How do boys and girls perform across states?

 I have Created Features of Performance grouped by States by Gender (Boy, Girl) .
 Then I have calculated overall Performance ans average of all subjects
 Then I have Plotted the overall Performances Statewise comparing Performance of Boy Vs Girl.
+From The analysis I found that Girls Perform better than Boys

 3. Do students from South Indian states really excel at Math and Science?

 I have created a feature of Avearge Performance in Maths and Science.
 I have segregated the states as South Indian States and Rest of India.
-Then I have Plotted the overall Performance in Maths and Science
-Comparing between south Indian Students and Student from Rest of India.
+Then I have Plotted the overall Performance in Maths and Science Comparing between south Indian Students and Student from Rest of India.
+From my Analysis I found that overall,  North Indian Students are good at Maths and Science than South Indian Students